-China is an extremely large country, and the customs and traditions of its people vary by geography and ethnicity.
+China is an extremely large country — first in population and fifth in area, according to the CIA — and the customs and traditions of its people vary by geography and ethnicity.

-More than 1 billion people live in China, according to the Asia Society, representing 56 ethnic minority groups.
+About 1.4 billion people live in China, according to the World Bank, representing 56 ethnic minority groups.
 The largest group is the Han Chinese, with about 900 million people.
 Other groups include the Tibetans, the Mongols, the Manchus, the Naxi, and the Hezhen, which is smallest group, with fewer than 2,000 people.

 "Significantly, individuals within communities create their own culture," said Cristina De Rossi, an anthropologist at Barnet and Southgate College in London.
 Culture includes religion, food, style, language, marriage, music, morals and many other things that make up how a group acts and interacts.
 Here is a brief overview of some elements of the Chinese culture.

 The Chinese Communist Party that rules the nation is officially atheist, though it is gradually becoming more tolerant of religions, according to the Council on Foreign Relations.
 Currently, there are only five official religions.
 Any religion other than Buddhism, Taoism, Islam, Catholicism and Protestantism are illegal, even though the Chinese constitution states that people are allowed freedom of religion.
 The gradual tolerance of religion has only started to progress in the past few decades.

 About a quarter of the people practice Taoism and Confucianism and other traditional religions.
 There are also small numbers of Buddhists, Muslims and Christians.
 Although numerous Protestant and Catholic ministries have been active in the country since the early 19th century, they have made little progress in converting Chinese to these religions.